 The next step is to write equations for each loop.
 Based on the sign and current name assigned, as shown below.

-Notice the negative sign in the second equation, it is because of being opposite in direction of loop arrow i.e. for R2 and R3 it is (+ -) but for R4 it is (- +).
+Notice the negative sign in the second equation, it is because of being opposite in the direction of the loop arrow i.e. for R2 and R3 it is (+ -) but for R4 it is (- +).

 Now, put the value of I1, which will give you two simultaneous equations with unknown variables I2 and I3.
-The value of these currents can easily find out using Cramer’s rule for the matrix.
+The value of these currents can easily be out using Cramer’s rule for the matrix.

 Now multiply the equation (1) by -3 and add with the equation (2)